desultory/ugrd/docs/configuration.md

 # Configuration

-At runtime, ugrd will try to read `/etc/ugrd/config.toml` for configuration options unless another file is specified.
+At runtime, µgRD will try to read `/etc/ugrd/config.toml` for configuration options unless another file is specified.

 There is very little to configure in the base image, unless you are just interested in specifying a few required kmods/files to be pulled into the initramfs.